denture stomatitis symptoms causes types and treatments

 Symptoms of Denture Stomatitis

-So, keep an eye out for the following DS symptoms:
+Watch for the following symptoms:

-• Soreness in the area of the mouth where the dentures rest.
+• Soreness where the dentures rest

-• Atypical reduction in saliva production
+• Decreased saliva production

-• Intense burning sensation in the mouth
+• Burning sensation in the mouth

 The initial sign of denture stomatitis is typically tissue redness in the contour of the denture.